Questions

 Where is the Conservatory?

-ISP – The International School of Paris – Ranelagh, Beethoven, and Cortambert Campuses
+Paris 16th – ISP – The International School of Paris – Ranelagh, Beethoven, and Cortambert Campuses (ISP students ONLY)

 My child is a beginner.
-Is he/she ready to enter the Conservatory?
+Can we enroll in the Conservatory?

 What instruments do you offer?

-piano, violin, viola, cello, clarinet, flute, oboe, bassoon, saxophone, trumpet, trombone, drums, guitar, and voice.
+piano, violin, viola, cello, double bass, clarinet, trumpet, drums, guitar, ukulele, singing

-Solfège teaches students the basics of any music education: note reading, rhythm, and singing; in short, the musical alphabet and how to read it proficiently.
-For more advanced students, music theory teaches how music works and how to understand the compositions of our master composers.
-Solfège also allows students to have a more complete understanding of music as a whole so that they will progress more efficiently and thoroughly on their instrument.
-Students will be required to learn solfège and music theory whether privately integrated into their weekly lesson or in a weekly one-hour group class.
+Solfège / Music Theory teaches students the basics of any music education: note reading, rhythm, and singing; in short, the musical alphabet and how to read it proficiently.
+For more advanced students, it teaches how music works and how to understand the compositions of our master composers.
+It also allows students to understand music as a whole so that they will progress more efficiently and thoroughly on their instrument.
+Solfège/Music Theory is integrated into weekly lessons.
+For ABRSM students needing to pass grade 5 theory, we have an online music theory program with a 100% pass rate!

 Do you teach Suzuki?

-Not exactly, we do not teach the true Suzuki method.
-We developed our own way to teach very young kids with with Suzuki books.
-Our opinion is that note reading should be taught from the very beginning and therefore train our students to read as soon as they start playing.
+Not exactly.
+We do not teach the true Suzuki method.
+We developed our own way of teaching very young kids with Suzuki books.
+We prefer to teach note reading from the beginning and train our students to read as soon as they start playing.

 Do I need an instrument?

-Yes you do, unless you are a voice student.
-We can help.
+Yes, you do, unless you are a voice student.
+We can help!
 It is always a good idea to make sure you are buying/renting the right equipment.
-When you are scheduling your lessons with your teacher this is the time to ask questions.
-They will be able to help you choose an instrument that is right for you and even tell you exactly what and where to buy or rent.
+When signing up or scheduling your lessons with your teacher, this is the time to ask questions.
+We can help you choose the right instrument and tell you exactly what and where to buy or rent.

 Does the Conservatory rent out instruments?